kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 46.06 2020411 =

+* Fix: Allow multiple term meta values per key.
+* Fix: Better finding of unlinked children.
+Removed the post hierarchical check that was previously required.
+* New doc: <a href="https://broadcast.plainviewplugins.com/snippet/network-media-library-fixing-broken-thumbnails/">Network Media Library: Fixing broken thumbnails</a>

+= 46.05 2020325 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-protect/">Gutenberg Protect</a>: Protects specific Gutenberg blocks from being overwritten during broadcasting.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/translatepress/">TranslatePress</a>: Adds support for the <a href="https://wordpress.org/plugins/translatepress-multilingual/">TranslatePress</a> plugin.
+* New doc: <a href="https://broadcast.plainviewplugins.com/merging-single-wordpress-installs-into-a-wordpress-network/">Merging single WordPress installs into a WordPress network</a>
+* Fix: Decrease broadcasting counter when aborting broadcasting.
+* Fix: Better parent post link override when working with TranslatePress links.

 = 46.04 2020310 =